OT Law – Restrictive Not Prescriptive

 Exodus through Deuteronomy are the four books of the Old Testament that contain what is called the Law of Moses and these laws are the topic of many discussions.

-Some misguidedly attempt to super impose these laws on today’s cultures, a hopeless and useless endeavor.
-Refrigeration and modern farming methods have made the dietary restrictions obsolete.
+Refrigeration and modern farming methods have made Old Testament dietary restrictions obsolete.
 We eat pork today with no nutritive repercussions.
 Even in Jesus’ day improved food handling had overcome the obvious dangers of eating “unclean” animals.

 Of course, Old Testament laws are not all given an equal hearing.
 Some people attempt to uphold certain laws while completely ignoring others.
-We love the laws relating to monogamous marriage but would rather not be reminded of the regulations on polygamy.
+We love the laws relating to monogamous marriage but are a bit embarrassed to admit polygamy was regulated rather than run out of town.
+Regulation, however, wasn’t meant to endorse polygamy but was rather a way of controlling it or keeping it from getting out of control.
+The plan worked.
+You rarely hear of polygamous marriages in most Bible-influenced societies today.

-• Lovingly training your children one day but stoning those who, in the end, rebel.
+- Lovingly training your children one day but stoning those who, in the end, rebel.

-• Being gracious to slaves but destroying everyone and everything in certain villages.
+- Being gracious to slaves on the one hand but destroying everyone and everything in certain villages on the other.

 Christians become very defensive when these apparent discrepancies are pointed out.
-On the surface it seems to reflect badly on God, the Bible and everyone who claims to believe.
+On the surface, it seems to reflect badly on God, the Bible, and everyone who claims to believe.
 We must have a response for those who ask.
 This post is an attempt at formulating one.

 To get this right we must consider two important issues: